gurneetkaur2/GO-singleLevelAlgorithm/README.md

     go <graphfolderpath> <fileType> <nvertices> <hDegree> <nthreads> <nparts> <batchsize> <outputprefix>
     go  graph adjlist 32767 10000 32 32 0 test

-filetype - adjlist or edgelist.
+*filetype* - adjlist or edgelist.
+*nvertices* - number of vertices in the graph.
-graphfolderpath - path for the input graph files.
+*graphfolderpath* - path for the input graph files.
-hDegree - enter the maximum size for the adjacency list for the irregular graph.
+*hDegree* - enter the maximum size for the adjacency list for the irregular graph.
 For regular graphs, enter zero.
-nparts - number of graph parititions to be produced.
+*nparts* - number of graph parititions to be produced.
 Should be 2 or greater.
-batchsize - this parameter gives you ability to limit the memory size used by algorith by specifying a smaller batchsize.
+*batchsize* - this parameter gives you ability to limit the memory size used by algorith by specifying a smaller batchsize.
               Enter zero for default option.
+*outputprefix* - path where the partitioned output files will be stored.
+Example - C:\partitionDir\

 Script to split the input graph into multiple files is located under programs/scripts directory.